byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 The reading/writing of a byte will require multiple phases as follows:
   1. `/CS` is driven low and valid data (MSB) is driven by the Main on to `MOSI`.
 If the subunit is sending data, it will drive the MSB of its data.
   2. `CLK` is driven high.
 The subunit will sample `MOSI` on this low to high transition and the controller will sample the `MISO` signal.
   3. `CLK` is driven low.
-Both the controller and the subunit change the valus on the `MOSI` and `MISO` signals to make sure that the setup and hold times are met for the next transition of `CLK`.
+Both the controller and the subunit change the values on the `MOSI` and `MISO` signals to make sure that the setup and hold times are met for the next transition of `CLK`.
   4. The controller performs steps 2 and 3 for the remaining 7 bits of the byte.
   5. In the final phase, drives `/CS` high to end the transaction.